Brodmann area: Overview

-The maps for visual areas are retinotopic, meaning that they reflect the topography of the retina: the layer of light-activated neurons lining the back of the eye.
-In this case too, the representation is uneven: the fovea—the area at the center of the visual field—is greatly overrepresented compared to the periphery.
+The maps for visual areas are retinotopic(reflecting the topography of the retina).
+This representation is uneven, with the fovea (the area at the center of the visual field) overrepresented compared to the periphery.
 The visual circuitry in the human cerebral cortex contains several dozen distinct retinotopic maps, each devoted to analyzing the visual input stream in a particular way.
-The primary visual cortex (Brodmann area 17), which is the main recipient of direct input from the visual part of the thalamus, contains many neurons that are most easily activated by edges with a particular orientation moving across a particular point in the visual field.
+The primary visual cortex (Brodmann area 17) contains many neurons that are most easily activated by edges with a particular orientation moving across a particular point in the visual field.
 Visual areas farther downstream extract features such as color, motion, and shape.

 In auditory areas, the primary map is tonotopic.
 Sounds are parsed according to frequency (i.e., high pitch vs. low pitch) by subcortical auditory areas, and this parsing is reflected by the primary auditory zone of the cortex.
 As with the visual system, there are a number of tonotopic cortical maps, each devoted to analyzing sound in a particular way.

 Within a topographic map there can sometimes be finer levels of spatial structure.
 In the primary visual cortex, for example, where the main organization is retinotopic and the main responses are to moving edges, cells that respond to different edge-orientations are spatially segregated from one another.